 A.C.
 Anderson Undergraduate Research Scholar

-This fund supports an award for teaching excellence for faculty or lecturers in the Department of Physics and was endowed by family in memory of Arnold T. Nordsieck, a distinguished member of the faculty from 1947-1961.
+This fund supports an award for teaching excellence for faculty or lecturers in the Department of Physics and was endowed by family in memory of Arnold T. Nordsieck, a distinguished theoretical physicist and member of the faculty from 1947 to 1961.

 Commonwealth Edison/Beryl Bristow Endowed Award

 This award recognizes outstanding freshman or sophomore women physics majors.
 It was established by Commonwealth Edison in memory of alumna Beryl Bristow, the first woman to earn a both a bachelor's and master's degree in physics from the University of Illinois.